What Do Bed Bug Eggs Look Like

 A mix of neonicotinoid and pyrethroid is much better than pyrethroid-based products.
 It is not as good as the halogenated pyrrole, though.
 This compound has a great effect on the eggs.
 It destroys completely about 87% of them and only 13% of the eggs remain fertile and hatch.
 The nymphs coming out are likely to survive but roughly about 38% perish.

 These results are from a study by the Entomological Society of America.
 It is available on various sources on the web, including the Journal of Economic Entomology.

-To get the most of any pesticidal products for bed bugs, we recommend to read the label.
+To get the most of any pesticidal products for bed bugs, we recommend reading the label.
 It provides a lot of information about the usage of the product and what situations it’s most suitable for.

 The temperature at which bed bugs die is called a “thermal death point”.
 Under a certain temperature the bed bug in all life stages starts to dehydrate.
 The bugs die in a few hours, depending on how high the temperature is.

-When a heat treatment is the only solution, technicians use a specialised equipment.
+When heat treatment is the only solution, technicians use specialised equipment.
 With it, the premises are heated to the required temperature.
-Pest control professionals work under a very well controlled environment.
+Pest control professionals work under a very well-controlled environment.

 The procedure has higher costs than standard spraying with insecticides.
 Though, it gives quick results with up to 100% effectiveness.
 It is often preferred as a guaranteed method for bed bugs control.

 How to Kill Bed Bug Eggs in Furniture

 Upholstered furniture infested with bed bugs is most troublesome.
 It’s much harder to treat it without ruining the surface.
 The fabric of any upholstery provides much better hiding for the bugs as they get deep into it.